Alpha-Males/StackHack/README.md

 ---------------------------------
     *Daily email updates about you pending tasks.
     *Email validation with the dns so that the app can't be bluffed with wrong email.
-    *Login using github is provided which is an importent feature for future update the application.
+    *Login using github is provided which is an important feature for future updates of the application.